 After the destruction of Silvermoon, Arthas proceeded to the Isle of Quel’Danas.
 The High King Anasterian Sunstrider was waiting for Arthas on the island shores, where the two fought a ferocious duel.
 The aged elven king could not withstand the Death Knight’s onslaught, so he too fell to Frostmourne.
 With the high elf population nearly extinct, Arthas finally achieved his goal.
 The necromancer Kel’Thuzad was restored as an undead lich by the power of the Sunwell.

 Three dreadlords had been left in control of the fallen kingdom, but they fled when threatened by the prince.
 Following this, Arthas summoned Kel’Thuzad and Sylvanas to his side; together, they proceeded to destroy the remaining human forces in the region.
 Arthas suffered a seizure during the battle, feeling his powers diminish greatly.
 His control over the undead slipped, and Sylvanas used this opportunity to plot against him.
 The banshee met in secret with the three dreadlords Arthas had threatened.
 They came up with a plan to ambush and deliver an unsuspecting Arthas into her hands.
-The plan nearly worked; Sylvanas used a paralyzing arrow to inflict unto Arthas the same torture she had suffered at his mercy.
+The plan nearly worked; Sylvanas used a paralyzing arrow to inflict on Arthas the same torture she had suffered at his mercy.
 Only the swift intervention of Kel’Thuzad saved Arthas from this fate.
 The Lich King commanded Arthas to return to Northrend, for the Frozen Throne was endangered by demonic forces.

 Arthas’s return would not go smoothly, for even his landing was fraught with perils.
 Prince Kael’thas Sunstrider, with a force of the newly named blood elves behind him, met Arthas on the frozen shores.
 Anub’arak, one of the Lich King’s undead puppets, intervened just in time to save the weakened death knight.
 Arthas followed the massive crypt lord through the shattered remnants of the kingdom of Azjol-Nerub; their intent was to beat the demonic forces to the Frozen Throne.
 Throughout this perilous journey, Arthas defeated the last of Muradin’s dwarven expedition, raised the blue dragon Sapphiron into undeath, and defeated powerful enemies from deep within the land itself.

 For the final battle against Illidan Stormrage, the demon’s leader, the Lich King gave Arthas what little power he could.
-The fight was short and decisive; Arthas sliced open the arrogant demon hunter’s chest, and left him for dead in the snow.
+The fight was short and decisive; Arthas sliced open the arrogant demon hunter’s chest and left him for dead in the snow.
 Arthas then ascended the final steps to his ultimate fate.
-He shattered the ice encasing the Lich King’s helm and armor, and placed the helm upon his head.
+He shattered the ice encasing the Lich King’s helm and armor and placed the helm upon his head.
 Arthas Menethil was no more, for there stood only the Lich King.

 The Lich King’s physical form went into a dreamlike hibernation, encased in ice upon the Frozen Throne.
 His mind, however, was still very much active.
 Ner’zhul, the Lich King’s original subconscious, hoped to fuse with Arthas Menethil and the last of his humanity during this time.
 The last of Arthas’s humanity appeared to them as a child by the name of Matthias Lehner.
 After years of an internal struggle, Arthas Menethil would subdue and supplant his counterparts until he reigned dominant.
 When the Lich King woke again, he unleashed his wrath upon the world.

 The first to feel the full weight of the Lich King’s wrath was the last of the Scarlet Crusade.
 The Lich King used Acherus the Ebon Hold, a floating necropolis, to send his death knights out.
 Their assignment was to destroy the remnants of this estranged group of paladins.
-Afterwards, the death knights were sent to assault Light’s Hope Chapel even though the Lich King knew their failure was likely.
+Afterward, the death knights were sent to assault Light’s Hope Chapel even though the Lich King knew their failure was likely.
 His intention was to sacrifice his subordinates’ lives to draw out the paladin Tirion Fordring.

 Darion Mograine, leader of the death knights, turned against the Lich King for his betrayal.
 Tirion also purified the Corrupted Ashbringer so that it would strike back at Arthas.
 This would become the Lich King’s gravest mistake, for he created two of his greatest enemies that day.
 The Argent Crusade, led by Highlord Tirion Fordring, and the Knights of the Ebon Blade led by Highlord Darion Mograine.